 Diabetics are often warned to keep their feet in top shape and away from injuries or infections.
 If you are diabetic, any injury can be dangerous, even fatal.
 Considering feet are the most vulnerable body part for injuries, you will not regret taking extra care to keep that part of your anatomy safe.

 According to the American Diabetes Association (ADA), foot problems are a major cause of morbidity, mortality, and disability in people with diabetes.
 One of the factors that can lead to foot ulceration or other foot problems is peripheral neuropathy or damage to the nerves which can lead to impaired sensation, faulty organ function, etc. Another factor is excessive pressure on the foot (plantar pressure), while a third factor is a trauma, especially of a repetitive nature.1 It is estimated that 15 percent of diabetics will be affected by foot ulcers in their lifetime.
 About 14–24 percent of these diabetics will require amputation of the lower extremities.
-However, with simple yet proper and regular care, things need not reach such drastic stages.2
+However,

 How To Prevent Foot Injuries And Complications